espoirMur/my-blog-gastby/content/blog/read-emails-python/index.md

                          refer to the sample')
 ```

-From that function, you can notice that we are using the `load_env` function, it loads the environment variables from our `.env` files and exposes them to system environment variables so we can be able to read them from there.
+From that function, you can notice that we are using the `load_env` function, it loads the environment variables from our `.env` file and exposes them to system environment variables so we can be able to read them from there.
 After reading the environment variables, the function returns them as a tuple.
 In the next section, we are going to perform the most exciting part of this tutorial; it involves reading emails and downloading attachments.